Parents’ NUpay FAQ

 You may use either an e-check or a credit card.
 E-checks are simply a debit to your checking or savings account and are also referred to as ACH payments.
 Any checking account can be used provided it is with a US bank and payment is in US dollars.
 There is no university fee for paying with an e-check, and many parents prefer it over a regular check for convenience and expediency.
 To pay by e-check you must have your bank routing number (also known as the ABA) and your account number.
 The routing number has nine digits and can be found in the bottom left corner of your paper check.

 You may also use a credit card with NUpay.
-Accepted credit cards are MasterCard, Discover and American Express.
+Accepted credit cards are VISA, MasterCard, Discover and American Express.
 A 2.75% service fee is charged in addition to the account payment amount and is a non-refundable fee.
-Because of the convenience fee, Norwich does not accept Visa.

 Why is there a convenience fee for using a credit card?